Techial/DBD-Database/README.md

     "name": "Perk display name (With space and all characters)", "URIName": "URL safe string (name of perk)", "iconURL": "Perk icon URL",
-    "characterName": "Name of Character perk belongs to", "character": "ObjectID of Character perk belongs to", "content": "Display text (with HTML elements) scraped from https://deadbydaylight.fandom.com/", "contentText": "Same as `content` without HTML elements" },
+    "characterName": "Name of Character perk belongs to - THIS FIELD IS OMITTED IF NO CHARACTER IS ASSOCIATED WITH THE PERK", "character": "ObjectID of Character perk belongs to - THIS FIELD IS OMITTED IF NO CHARACTER IS ASSOCIATED WITH THE PERK", "content": "Display text (with HTML elements) scraped from https://deadbydaylight.fandom.com/", "contentText": "Same as `content` without HTML elements" },